tasb/docker-kubernetes-training/labs/lab05.md

   value: localhost
 ```

-On this block we defined a environment variable to be set on container startup to define where website can find the Redis database.
+On this block you defined a environment variable to be set on container startup to define where website can find the Redis database.

-We use `localhost` as value since the two containers communicate using IPC (Inter Process Communication).
+You use `localhost` as value since the two containers communicate using IPC (Inter Process Communication).

 ```yaml
 resources: